microsoft/EdgeML/tools/SeeDot/extendingCompiler.md

     '{d' IntConst IntConst '}' ','
     '{g'IntConst'}' ')' # convolution
 ```
-to the rules for expr.
+to the rules for `expr`.
 The name after the # (convolution) is the name which would be generated for this operator when we generate the parser.
-(Watch out for methods named visitConvolution below)
+(Watch out for methods named `visitConvolution` below).

 2. After updating the grammar file, we need to generate a new parser.
 Navigate to `SeeDot\seedot\lib\` in a terminal and execute the following command:
 ``` bash
     java -jar .\antlr-4.7-complete.jar ..\compiler\antlr\seedot.g4 -visitor -Dlanguage=Python3 -o kl
 ```
-This will generate the new parser and associated files in the folder `SeeDot\seedot\lib\compiler\antlr\`
+This will generate the new parser and associated files in the folder `SeeDot\seedot\lib\compiler\antlr\`.

 3. Within the folder `SeeDot\seedot\lib\compiler\antlr\` there will be 6 files.
-Delete seedotListener.py (it is not needed) and copy the rest of the files to the directory `SeeDot\seedot\compiler\antlr\` (there already will be 5 files of the same name which you must overwrite).
+Delete `seedotListener.py` (it is not needed) and copy the rest of the files to the directory `SeeDot\seedot\compiler\antlr\` (there already will be 5 files of the same name which you must overwrite).
 After this SeeDot's parser will be updated.

 ### STEP 3: Adding new nodes in the AST

 Since we are adding a new rule for the expr, we will need to add a new node for our convolution operation to the abstract syntax tree (AST).
-1. Go to the file `SeeDot\seedot\compiler\ast\ast.py`
+1. Go to the file `SeeDot\seedot\compiler\ast\ast.py`.
 Here, we will add a node which captures all the relevant information for the convolution node.
-We have discusse above that the node has an input image, an input filter, properties called stride, padding, dilation, groups.
+We have discussed above that the node has an input image, an input filter, properties called stride, padding, dilation, groups.
 So we add the following class to the end of the file:
 ``` python
     class Convolution(ASTNode):